sjaehn/BShapr/README.md

 to run it stand-alone and connect it to the JACK system.

+Notes:

+* **Jack transport is required to get information about beat / position**
-Note: If you use an older version (until v0.3) of this plugin, use the URI https://www.jahnichen.de/plugins/lv2/BSlicer instead.
+* If you use an older version (until v0.3) of this plugin, use the URI https://www.jahnichen.de/plugins/lv2/BSlicer instead.

 What's new
 -----------